Skip to Content

 Forest River RV prides itself on the fact that their R-Pods are “human-built”, every step of the way.
 (Photo credit: Forest River RV)

 There are a few “cons”, of course, though they’re few and may not be deal-breakers for many.
-We don’t like the separate positioning of the gray water and black water drains, particularly with the black water flush placed all the way on the other side of the trailer.
+We don’t like the separate positioning of the gray water and black water drains in some models, particularly with the black water flush placed all the way on the other side of the trailer.

 And in terms of interior quality, as you might expect from a less expensive travel trailer, the interior materials aren’t especially luxurious.
 That said, a base camp is a place to relax and sleep when you’re tired from enjoying your fantastic camping adventures.
 And luxury isn’t necessarily something most RVers are really after in a travel trailer, particularly at this level.